-Common Core
+Common Core Mission Statement

-The Department of Core teaches first-year courses providing the foundational knowledge and practice in reading, writing, speaking, thinking, and research skills required to prepare students to participate in a variety of academic, professional, and civic discourses.
-These courses are formulated around questions that are central to students' daily lives, exploring how various disciplines have addressed those questions.
-Students will read and analyze these diverse approaches, thereby cultivating their critical thinking skills as they cross boundaries and disciplines.
-By focusing on Adrian College's proud abolitionist history and reading about the ongoing campaign to end human trafficking, Core seeks to inspire students to care for humanity and the world, and create a foundation for a lifetime of learning and inquiry.
+The Core Department provides foundational knowledge and practice in communication proficiency and information literacy to prepare students to participate in a variety of academic, professional, and civic discourses.
+CORE101 focuses on writing and research.
+Students investigate research questions and explore how various disciplines have addressed those questions.
+They consider diverse approaches, thereby cultivating their critical thinking skills as they cross boundaries and disciplines.
+In CORE102, which focuses on public speaking and research, students find their voice to discuss topics important to them.
+In accordance with Adrian College's mission to help "contribute to a more socially just society," Core encourages students to engage with social justice issues, inspiring students to care for humanity and the world and create a foundation for a lifetime of learning and inquiry.